theconsummate/assigments/irtm/two/solution.md

 - After all threads have finished, `parse_tweets` function combines all the partition results into a single dictionary.

+##### Results
+The code takes a really long time to run because of $O(n^4)$ complexity and due to lack of time and computing resources, we were unable to get the results for the whole tweets data set.

 #### Code
 ```python
 # -*- coding: utf-8 -*-